 Conclusive Evidence of Ownership

 Receiving a distribution from an estate is not just a financial event.
 It is a legal transfer of rights.
-Arizona law makes the beneficiary's position clear: once you have the deed or payment in hand, your ownership is established against all other parties with an interest in the estate.
+The law makes the position of the person entitled to receive assets clear.
+Once you have the deed or payment in hand, your ownership is established against all other parties with an interest in the estate.

 Proof that a distributee has received an instrument or deed of distribution of assets in kind, or payment in distribution from a personal representative, is conclusive evidence that the distributee has succeeded to the interest of the estate in the distributed assets, as against all persons interested in the estate, except that the personal representative may recover under section 14-3909 the assets or their value if the distribution was improper.

 A.R.S. § 14-3908This gives beneficiaries certainty.
-Third parties, creditors of the estate, and other heirs cannot later claim the distribution was unauthorized or that they have a competing ownership interest in the same asset.
+Third parties, creditors of the estate, and other heirs cannot later claim the distribution process was unauthorized.
+They cannot assert a competing ownership interest in the same asset.
 The deed of distribution settles the question.

 The One Exception